CiscoDevNet/ConfigMyApp/docs/README.md

  2. `jq` must be installed on your machine
  3. `awk` must be installed on the machine
  4. `sed` must be installed on the machine

+If you are unable to install any of the above components on your machine, we recommend that you use the <a href="https://hub.docker.com/r/appdynamicscx/configmyapp"> `docker image` </a> instead.

 Please do not proceed if any of the above aforementioned prerequisites are not met.

 ## Service account